nisithj/PintOS/guides/project0-Interactive-shell.md

    CS2042>
    ```
 4. Try each command.
 Try `exit` last — it should print the goodbye message and shut the VM down cleanly.
-5. Try an unrecognized command (e.g. `foo`) — it should print `Unknown command: foo` and re-show the prompt, not crash.
+5. Try an unrecognized command (e.g. `foo`) — it should print `Unknown command: foo` and re show the prompt, not crash.
 6. Try Backspace while typing — the character should visually disappear, not just stop appearing.

 ---